FHATHBIN

-FHATHBIN, also known as 5-hydroxy-11-aminotetrahydrobenzindole, is a serotonin receptor agonist of the partial ergoline group.
+FHATHBIN, also known as 5-hydroxy-11-aminotetrahydrobenzindole or as 4,α-methylene-5-HT, is a serotonin receptor agonist of the partial ergoline group.
 It is a cyclized tryptamine and tricyclic derivative of serotonin (5-hydroxytryptamine) as well as a simplified analogue of LSD.
 The drug is known to act on the serotonin 5-HT_{1A} receptor.
 FHATHBIN was first reported in the scientific literature by 1984.